The Kitchen Coalition

 • Preheat the oven to 425°F. Toss the peeled, halved, seeded, and cubed butternut squash in several tablespoons of oil and several pinches of kosher salt and black pepper.
 Transfer to a baking sheet and roast for 45 to 50 minutes, flipping every 15 to 20 minutes until deeply roasted and soft.
 Remove from oven and allow to cool while you prepare the rest of the soup.

 • Melt 2 tablespoons of unsalted butter in a large pot or Dutch oven.
-Sauté the shallots with a small pinch of kosher salt for 2 to 3 minutes until translucent.
-Add the ground ginger, ground nutmeg, measured kosher salt, black pepper, and bundle of fresh thyme.
+Sauté the shallots with a small pinch of kosher salt for 2 to 3 minutes until translucent and soft.
+Add the ground ginger, ground nutmeg, kosher salt, black pepper, and bundle of fresh thyme.
 Cook for 1 to 2 minutes until fragrant.

 • Add the roasted butternut squash to the pot, then deglaze with the chicken stock and heavy cream, scraping any fond from the bottom of the pan.
 Bring to a boil, reduce the heat, and simmer for 10 minutes.
-While the soup is simmering, prepare the Sage Brown Butter and Faux Crème Fraîche-instructions below.
+While the soup is simmering, prepare the Sage Brown Butter and Quick Creme Fraiche -instructions below.

 • Remove the thyme bundle and bay leaves from the soup and blend using an immersion blender (or work in batches with a conventional blender) until smooth, about 2 to 3 minutes.
 Return the soup to the pot or Dutch oven and bring back to a boil.
 Reduce the heat and cook for an additional 15 to 20 minutes or until thickened to your desired consistency.
 Longer simmering time will achieve a thicker consistency and vice versa.